310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 …Wait!
 No, no!
 What’s the point of a hero show when there’s no hero!?

 You too, transfer student-san!
-You gotta start doing the scene where you shake me off, y’know!?
+You gotta start doin’ the scene where you shake me off, y’know!?
 {% endbubble %}

 {% bubble Midori %}